erabug/wikigraph/readme.md

 - [x] Flask app and database deployed (EC2, Apache)
 - [x] Search suggest for page titles (typeahead.js, SQLite)
 - [x] Embed page images on nodes within the rendered graph (Wikipedia API)
-- [x] Option to generate a random search query
+- [x] Option to generate a pseudo-random search query
 - [x] Nodes are sized/colored based on the number of links to other nodes
 - [x] Incorporate summary of path pages as mouseover tooltips (Wikipedia API)